Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

 .. caution::

+   If you are looking for Nuclei 100 series such as N100 support, you need to switch to ``develop_n100`` branch of this repository to try it out.

    For Nuclei SDK 0.5.0 version and later ones, please use `Nuclei Studio 2023.10`_ or Nuclei RISC-V Toolchain/OpenOCD/QEMU 2023.10.